rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 __Takeaways__:

+- With regard to human genome editing, the major distinctions are between treating heritable genetic disorders and enhancing traits (treatment vs. enhancement), between somatic cell genome editing (not heritable) and germline genome editing (heritable) (somatic vs. germline), and between editing the genomes of fetuses (more risky, but larger treatment potential) and those already born (less risky, but smaller treatment effects) (prenatal vs. postnatal).
 - People without training in genetics generally don't support research on human gene-editing
 - Of the people without training in genetics who support research on human gene-editing, most favor gene-editing for treatment over gene-editing for enhancement